Br1sbane/test02/content/about.md

  **Disclaimer**: The opinions expressed here are of a newbie at the beginning of their blockchain study.
 My understanding has evolved already during the website creation and it will continue evolving.

  The content should be considered as appetizer to learn more.
 I do not provide investment or consultation advice.
-Also I do not endorse any company, product or brand, unless specifically stated.
+I do not represent any organizations and I do not endorse any company, product or brand, unless specifically stated.